 Global carbon pricing can “kill two birds with one stone,” said Ngozi Okonjo-Iweala, director general of the WTO.

-Can pricing can lower pollution and provide governments with revenue, she said at the Innovate4climate conference.
+Pricing can lower pollution and provide governments with revenue, she said at the Innovate4climate conference.

 Carbon border adjustments are complicated to implement and the WTO is looking into them, including whether they may discriminate unfairly.